Chapter 1: An Alluring Difference

 "So what did Fleur mean about you helping yourself?" he asked.

-"Best that she be here to explain," he decided.
+"Best that she be here to explain," Bill replied.
 He then looked down at the vial and asked, "Would it help if I took a vow stating that the vial contains a love potion neutralizer, and that everything else that I've told you tonight is true, to the best of my knowledge?"

 Harry stared down at the vial and shook his head.